Skip to content

 As a patient receives services from a physician or other provider, they should record all procedures and relevant information in the EHR.
 This helps create an accurate bill to facilitate in the creation of the claim and the collection of the patient balance.

 The final part of the billing process, after each medical procedure has been properly coded and checked for regulatory compliance, is to send it out to the payer.
 The bill that the insurance company receives includes essential information about the diagnosis, procedures, and associated charges.
 An accurate bill helps ensure a streamlined reimbursement process, which helps ensure that you, as the healthcare provider, get reimbursed in a timely fashion.
+Most healthcare practices submit their claims electronically, as this is the most accurate and expedient way to get reimbursed.
+Generally, medical software aids in the recording of patient information and the creation of claims for reimbursement.

 In general, urgent cares can bill more for their services using S codes, recognizing that after hours treatment costs more.
 CMS, however, may be less likely to pay for urgent care services, and errors in billing can only delay the process of reimbursement.
 Medicare uses a special facility code for urgent care centers (POS-20), but it still processes claims as if it were a primary care office (i.e., using codes POS-10 or POS-11).
 Medicare will reimburse urgent care for services rendered, but it’s important to note that it may not reimburse facilities for the naturally higher costs of providing walk-in care.
 As such, health care providers who wish to increase practice revenue should maximize the amount of patients who are privately insured.